atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial4.md

 ### Step 2 : Create your shape

-Inkscape allow you to choose between several shape to create you SVG :
+Inkscape allows you to choose between several shapes to create your SVG :
 - Circle
 - Square
-- Other..
+- Other...

 ![Inkscape](./../../screenshots/demo/tutorial4/Inkscape.png)